Spawn of Possession

 Spawn of Possession was a Swedish technical death metal group, which formed in 1997 in Kalmar.
 The band have collectively released three studio albums.
 A fourth album was planned, but in 2017 the band announced their split up.
+In 2024, four of the five members of the final lineup reformed into the band Retromorphosis.

 Biography

 Spawn of Possession formed in February 1997, consisting of Jonas Bryssling (guitar), Jonas Karlsson (guitar), and Dennis Röndum (drums).

 After three years the band recorded their first demo, The Forbidden, and right after found bass guitar player Nick Dewerud to fill the empty bass spot.
 A year later the band went to the studio to record their second demo, Church of Deviance, and in December 2001 Spawn of Possession signed a deal with Unique Leader Records.

 The band worked on new material for the next six months and in June 2002 began recording their debut album, Cabinet.
 The band ended up in the Pama Studios together with the highly acclaimed producer and engineer Magnus Sedenberg with whom they had worked on previous recordings, and released Cabinet.

 To promote the album, they first toured Europe for four weeks, together with Disavowed, Vile, Inhume, and Mangled.
 Shortly after followed a six-week North American tour together with Unique Leader label mates Severed Savior, Pyaemia, and Gorgasm.
 Travelling coast to coast including a five gigs ride to Canada, they played no less than 27 shows on this tour.

 After coming back from the US came another European tour, as part of the annual No Mercy package, with bands such as Cannibal Corpse, Hypocrisy, Kataklysm, Exhumed, Vomitory, and Carpathian Forest.
 After this spring-tour summerfestival the band perform at eight festivals, including Fuck the Commerce (Germany), Stonehenge (Netherlands), Grind You Mother (Italy), and Mountains of Death (Switzerland).

 During this period and the beginning of fall 2004, Spawn of Possession also started to work on new material.
 In mid-September the band joined Cannibal Corpse as direct support on a 24 show tour throughout Scandinavia and the Baltic/Eastern European states.
-The successor to the debut album is titled Noctambulant and was released in July 2006 by Neurotic Records.
+The successor to the second album is titled Noctambulant and was released in July 2006 by Neurotic Records.